 How does RADIUS Server authentication and authorization work?

 A RADIUS Server supports a variety of methods to authenticate a user.
-RADIUS Server authentication and authorization goes hand in hand and usually starts when a user tries to connect to the RADIUS Client using a username and password.
+RADIUS Server authentication and authorization go hand in hand and usually start when a user tries to connect to the RADIUS Client using a username and password.
 A basic RADIUS authentication and authorization process include the following steps: